 “Signature” “we” “us” and “our” mean Signature Litigation LLP and Signature Litigation (Gibraltar) Limited.

 “Signature Personnel” means Signature’s prospective, present and past partners, employees, consultants and agency staff, and people connected to such persons.

 “Personal Data” means information about individuals (including you), and from which such individuals could be identified.

-“You” means individuals whose Personal Data we process including, but not limited to Signature clients, Signature client personnel, counter-parties, counter-party personnel, other solicitors/advisors, witnesses, suppliers, supplier personnel and individuals to whom we market.
+“You” means individuals whose Personal Data we process including, but not limited to Signature clients, Signature client personnel, counter-parties, counter-party personnel, other solicitors/advisors, witnesses, suppliers, supplier personnel, job applicants and individuals to whom we market.
 “You” does not include Signature Personnel.

 Signature Litigation LLP, Signature Litigation AARPI and/or Signature Litigation (Gibraltar) Ltd are the Data Controller in relation to your Personal Data and is committed to protecting the privacy rights of individuals, including your rights.